- 30 Oct 2020

 - buying and selling face coverings

-Physical distancing, hand hygiene and respiratory hygiene are the most important and effective things we can all do to prevent the spread of coronavirus.
+Physical distancing, hand hygiene and respiratory hygiene are the most important and effective things we can all do to prevent the spread of coronavirus and sticking to the FACTS are more important than ever.
 Face coverings are not an alternative to any of these other precautions.

-The best available scientific evidence is that, when used correctly, face covering may provide some additional protection, especially in crowded and less well ventilated spaces, and where 2 metre distancing is not possible.
+The best available scientific evidence is that, when used correctly, face coverings may provide additional protection from transmission of COVID-19, to both the wearer and those around the wearer, especially in crowded and less well ventilated spaces, and worn in addition to 2m physical distancing.

 A face covering can be a covering of any type, except a face shield, that covers the mouth and nose.
 It is recommended that it be made of cloth or other textiles and should be two, and preferably three, layers thick and fit snugly while allowing you to breathe easily.
 Religious face coverings that cover the mouth and the nose count as face coverings for these purposes.
 Transparent face coverings which assist communication for those who rely on lip-reading and facial expressions can also be worn.